odanyi-code/Know-Abi/README.md

 ## 1. Overview

-KnowAbi is a lightweight React + Vite front-end application that helps students create and review flashcards.
+Know-Abi is a lightweight React + Vite front-end application that helps students create and review flashcards.
 Users can manually create flashcards or let Gemini AI generate them automatically based on a chosen topic.
 It's perfect for quick revision, spaced repetition, and interactive learning.

 ---